masari-project/Masari-Marketing/Tutorials/Paper-Wallet/paper-wallet-guide.md

 **Mnemonic Seed and Address**

 After generating the wallet, four important items will be shown:
- * Public address: Used to recieve funds to the wallet.
-You give this to anyone who will be sending funds to your wallet.
+ * Public address - Used to recieve funds.
    ![public address](https://raw.githubusercontent.com/JeuTheIdit/Masari-Marketing/master/Tutorials/Paper-Wallet/Images/public%20address.png)
  * Mnemonic seed: A method of storing the entire wallet that is easily recognizable to humans.
 This is all you need to restore your wallet at a later date.
    ![mnemonic seed](https://raw.githubusercontent.com/JeuTheIdit/Masari-Marketing/master/Tutorials/Paper-Wallet/Images/mnemonic%20seed.png)
  * Private spend key and view key: There for information only, since they can be recovered from the mnemonic seed.
-Commonly, the view key is used to setup a [view-only wallet]() on a hot computer which can see incoming transactions as they are sent to your cold wallet.
+Commonly, the view key is used to setup a view-only wallet on a hot computer which can see incoming transactions as they are sent to your cold wallet.
    ![private keys](https://raw.githubusercontent.com/JeuTheIdit/Masari-Marketing/master/Tutorials/Paper-Wallet/Images/private%20keys.png)

-On a piece of paper, **NEATLY** write down your *public address* and *mnemonic seed*.
- * Either check 3 times that everything is correct, or physically write everything 3 times.
- * **DO NOT LOSE THIS PIECE OF PAPER**.
-It alone contains the information required to access your Masari, and recover your wallet.
+Somewhere by your choosing, write down your *public address* and *mnemonic seed*.
+Make sure to keep a copy (or multiple copies) at all times in a secure place, as your wallet cannot be recovered if you lose your mnemonic seed.
+Also, never share this information with anyone except trusted parties.

-*Optional*: Copy/paste (do not type) your *public address* and *private view key* to a text file and save on a USB stick^1.
-This can be used to more easily create a view only wallet later, and be used with relative abandon.
+Optionally, you can copy/paste (do not type) your *public address* and *private view key* to a text file and save on a separate USB stick.
+This can be used to more easily create a view only wallet later with relative abandon.
 The only consequence being, if someone gets a hold of your address and private view key, they could view the funds in your wallet.
 They would not be able to, however, spend any funds.

 **Clean Up**